kawinie/project-mentory/docs/pull_request_template.md

 - [] I have not introduced new linting errors and warnings
 - [] I have commented part of the code that might be confusing or hard to understand
 - [] I have cleaned up WIP commits using Interactive Rebasing
-- [] I have rebase new changes from master and resolved conflicts
+- [] I have rebased new changes into master and resolved any conflicts

 # List of changes

-- Added change 1
+- Added
-- Added change 2
+- Changed
-- Integrated change 3
+- Integrated
-- Fixed change 4
+- Fixed
-- Removed change 4
+- Removed